Simulation Study of Binary Mergers of Galaxy Clusters I: Properties of Merger Shocks and Radio Emission: Numerical Details and Simulations

 Merger shocks in our simulations are identified using the algorithm of \citet{ryu2003}.
 Along each coordinate direction, a grid zone is tagged as a shock zone if it satisfies all three conditions: (1) $\mbox{\boldmath$\nabla$}\cdot \mbox{\boldmath$u$} < 0$ (converging flow), (2) $\Delta T \times \Delta \rho > 0$ (aligned temperature and density gradients), and (3) $\left|\Delta \log T\right| > 0.11$ (temperature jump larger than that of $M_s=1.3$).
 The Mach number is then calculated by inverting the Rankine–Hugoniot relation,

 Hereafter, subscripts 1 and 2 refer to preshock and postshock states, respectively, where relevant.
 For each shock zone, we compute directional Mach numbers along the $x$, $y$, and $z$-axes and assign $M_s = \max(M_{s,x}, M_{s,y}, M_{s,z})$.
-Only zones with $M_s\ge1.5$ are included in our analysis.
+Only shock zones with $M_s\ge1.5$ are included in our analysis, {since weaker shocks are expected to be inefficient in DSA.}

 Conventionally, radio relics have been characterized by a single Mach number inferred from X-ray or radio observations.
-In reality, their curved, spherical-cap geometries and the turbulent structure of the ICM imply that a merger-shock surface should host a range of Mach numbers.
-We therefore treat each merger shock as an ensemble of shock zones with varying strengths and, when necessary, summarize its global properties using the mean Mach number, $\langle M_s\rangle$ \citep[e.g.][]{lee2025}.
+In reality, however, their curved, spherical-cap geometries and the turbulent nature of the ICM imply that a merger-shock surface hosts a range of Mach numbers.
+We therefore treat each merger shock as an ensemble of shock zones with varying strengths and, when necessary, summarize its global properties using the mean Mach number, $\langle M_s\rangle$, { averaged over the shock surface area} \citep[e.g.][]{lee2025}.